oe/truncate-html/readme.md

     ellipsis: String, custom ellipsis sign, set it to empty string to remove the ellipsis postfix
     excludes: String or Array, the selectors of the elements you want to ignore
-    decodeEntities: Boolean, auto decode html entities in the html string }
+    decodeEntities: Boolean, auto decode html entities in the html string
+    keepWhitespaces: Boolean, keep whitespaces, whether to replace continuous spaces to one space }
 ```